nucypher/taco-web/CONTRIBUTING.md

 3. User Context Management:

-    They help manage user context, including handling authentication tokens and ensuring that users are authenticated only once for multiple actions.
+    They help manage user context, specifically the `:userAddress` parameter.
+This includes handling authentication tokens and ensuring that users are authenticated only once for multiple actions.

 Currently, [SIWE](https://docs.login.xyz/) (Sign In With Ethereum, [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361)) is the only authentication method implemented.
 EIP-712 has previously been supported but is now deprecated.